 Working with Dominic has caused us to become much more focused on working on the business rather than in the business.
 However, it is no walk in the park and requires an unrelenting pursuit of continuous improvement and being held to account.
 We have begun to see a direct impact on the business as a result of the rhythms that he has taught us to implement.
-His style is a coaching one and is deeply relational and therefore learnings become more entrenched and easily actioned with his support.
+His style is a coaching one and is deeply relational with his support.
 Dominic has a wealth of knowledge which seems to tumble out in fluid conversations, enhancing the experience even more and to such an extent that I have learnt the diligence to quickly take notes so as to not miss the moment of added learning.